top of page

 Bil.
 A wasteland of non-integrated migrants?

 This is the story of the reclamation of the former Middelzee in the Netherlands.
-The Middle Sea was a shallow inland sea that used to cut present-day province Friesland into two.
-Separating from each other the ancient pagi 'districts' Westrachia, present-day Westergo, and Austrachia, present-day Oostergo.
-Hence its name Middelzee 'middle-sea'.
+The Middle Sea was a shallow inland sea that used to cut the present-day province of Friesland into two.
+Separating from each other the ancient pagi 'territories' Westrachia, modern Westergo, and Austrachia, modern Oostergo.
+Hence its name Middelzee which translates as 'middle-sea'.
 It was a process of centuries to heal this scar.
-And, after the salt water of the sea had been driven out, immigrants poured in.
-The relevant and current mind-boggling, hot-debated question is: have these settlers integrated into society?
+And after the salt water of the sea had been driven out, immigrants of the south poured in.
+The relevant and current mind-boggling, hot-debated question is: have these pioneers, these settlers integrated into society?

 An Inland Sea Neutralized

-Although Roman soldier Plinius (or Pliny) the Elder already felt pity for the barbaric tribes in the north in the first century AD, because of the extremely wet and cold living conditions (check out our post Shipwrecked people of the salt marshes to know what Plinius exactly said), it were actually the third and fourth centuries, that were tumultuous climate-wise.
+Although Roman soldier Plinius (or Pliny) the Elder (ca. AD 24-75) already felt pity for the barbaric tribes in the north, because of the extremely wet and cold living conditions (check out our post Shipwrecked people of the salt marshes to know what Plinius exactly said), it was actually the third and fourth centuries that were tumultuous climate-wise.
 During this period, much of the tidal marshlands of the terp region (a terp being an artificial dwelling mound) became uninhabitable, and the peoples living there massively resettled themselves elsewhere.
 Leading to the much debated habitation-gap of the terp region.
 Although, this is mainly a dialogue among Frisians and Frisian scholars.
 People perhaps with a kind of phantom pain who worry about a lesser old-age of the Frisians.
-Some historians speak of this empty period as:
+Some historians, in order to rub some more salt into the wound, speak of this empty period as:

 The time you only could hear the seagulls cry.

-The period of the Romans was also the time the Middelzee was born and this shallow sea became the new estuary of the River Boorne or, in Mid-Frisian language, Boarn.
+The age of the Romans was also the time the Middelzee emerged, and when this shallow sea became the new estuary of the River Boorne or, in the Mid-Frisian language, Boarn.
 This is why the inland sea was known as Bordine, Bordne or Bordena as well in the eighth century.
-River Boorne has two more names, namely Ouddiep and Koningsdiep.
-The first meaning 'old deep' and the latter meaning 'king's river'.
+The River Boorne has two more names, namely Ouddiep and Koningsdiep.
+The first name means 'old deep' and the latter means 'king's river'.
 This river has its origin more than 10,000 year back.
-Read also our post The Boarn supremacy to learn more about this slow flowing river and inland sea, and also about the catastrophic battle of the last Frisian king Poppo against the Franks which took place at the Boorne in the first half of the eighth century.
+Read also our post The Boarn supremacy to learn more about this slow flowing river and inland sea, and also about the catastrophic battle of King Poppo, the last Frisian king, against the Franks, which took place at the Boorne in the first half of the eighth century.

 middelzee 't Bildt Frisia